yukun-dong/linkunfurling-template/README.md

     ```
   - Executing the command `teamsfx provision --env local` in your project directory.
   - Executing the command `teamsfx deploy --env local` in your project directory.
-  - Executing the command `teamsfx preview --env local` in your project directory.
+  - Executing the command `teamsfx preview --env local --m365-host <m365-host>` in your project directory, where options for m365-host are `teams` or `outlook`.

 ## Edit the manifest